 Nicole has over 20 years of experience in Michigan criminal law and has a record of success defending people that are facing sex crime allegations or charges.
 She is well versed in the Michigan justice system, having worked as a criminal defense lawyer and a deputy prosecutor, as she was the Chief of the Sex and Child Abuse Unit, in Macomb County.

 Irrespective of the nature of the sex crime(s) you are facing, Nicole is the attorney to call.
-Nicole focuses on building a solid attorney-client relationship with her clients, which allows her clients to openly discuss their sex crime situations with her, which is critical at building a strong defense strategy.
+Nicole focuses on building a solid attorney-client relationship with her clients, which allows her clients to openly discuss confidential or sensitive information about their sex crime situations with her, which is critical at building a strong defense strategies.

 3150 Livernois Rd.
 Suite 126